Tory leadership debate: Five key moments from Truss-Sunak clash

 Clamping down on China - and TikTok

-Today's big debate has been on the UK's relationship with China.
-Rishi Sunak and Liz Truss have been warning about the threat from the State.
+A big debate on foreign policy has been on the UK's relationship with China.
+Mr Sunak and Ms Truss have been warning about the threat from the state.
 But they've also been clashing on who came to that conclusion first.

-It got heated here too
+It got heated here, too.

-Mr Sunak has been calling for a clamp down on Confucius Institutes in the UK.
+Mr Sunak has been calling for a clampdown on Confucius Institutes in the UK.
 He denied having a dig at Ms Truss on this (she was an education minister when some of them opened).

 But he did suggest she had been on a "journey" when it came to China - arguing she had previously argued for a golden age in relations.

-Significantly, Ms Truss said she would like to see a clampdown on companies like TikTok.
+Significantly, Ms Truss said she would like to see a clampdown on Chinese-owned companies like TikTok.

 There weren't any details - but many will be asking what measures she would introduce as prime minister.
-But she also tried to call out Mr Sunak - arguing that he is a recent convert to a clampdown on China.
-She said the Treasury had wanted closer ties.
+But she also tried to call out Mr Sunak - arguing that he was a recent convert to a clampdown on China.
+She said the Treasury had wanted closer ties when he was chancellor.

-Rishi Sunak backed Brexit.
-Liz Truss backed remain, but has become an enthusiastic backer of life outside the EU.
+Mr Sunak backed Brexit.
+Ms Truss backed remain, but has since become an enthusiastic supporter of life outside the EU.

-What was striking tonight was that Ms Truss used some of the language of the leave campaign.
+What was striking tonight was that Ms Truss used some of the language of the Leave campaign.
 In response to questions about her economic plans, she accused Mr Sunak of "scaremongering" and "Project Fear".

 That isn't just borrowing from the referendum handbook - it's a direct lift from the campaign.

-Mr Sunak was having none of it - reminding Ms Truss that he backed leave.
+Mr Sunak was having none of it - reminding Ms Truss that he backed Leave, and so knew all about Project Fear.

 The spectre of Boris Johnson

-Speak to Tory MPs and many will admit their constituents aren't happy Boris Johnson is standing down.
-The spectre of the decision of Tory MPs to bring the prime minister down is going to be a feature of the next few weeks.
+Speak to Tory MPs and many will admit their constituents aren't happy Mr Johnson is standing down.

+The spectre of the cabinet mutiny that brought the prime minister down is going to be a feature of the next few weeks.

-Rishi Sunak is seen by some as betraying the prime minister.
-Many of Mr Johnson's allies don't want the former chancellor to succeed him.
-Mr Sunak said tonight that he was proud of the work he did in Government, that it was a difficult decision but that he'd made a decision based on principle.
+Mr Sunak is seen by some as betraying the prime minister.
+As a result, many of Mr Johnson's allies don't want the former chancellor to succeed him.

+Mr Sunak said tonight he was proud of the work he did in government, and resigning was a difficult decision he had made on principle.

 Ms Truss has the backing of some Johnson loyalists.
-She flagged tonight that she was an early backer of Mr Johnson and she praised the "brilliant job" he did winning the 2019 general election.
-Significantly, she has said tonight that the "mistakes" he made in office should not have brought him down.
+She flagged tonight that she was an early backer of Mr Johnson and praised the "brilliant job" he did winning the 2019 general election.

+Significantly, she said tonight that the "mistakes" he made in office should not have brought him down.

-It ended with the quickfire round and the final question was: what marks would you give Boris Johnson out of 10.
-Ms Truss said 7 and then after some prevarication Mr Sunak came out with 10/10 for delivering Brexit - to some applause.
+The debate ended with the quickfire round and the final question was: what marks would you give Mr Johnson out of 10.

+Ms Truss said seven and then after some prevarication Mr Sunak came out with 10/10 for delivering Brexit - to some applause.